ofenrohr/ksquares/src/alphaDots/README.md

 ## Data generators

 You can generate training data by running ksquares with certain command line arguments.
-To explore some of the datasets with a graphics user interface, run this:
+To explore some of the datasets with a graphical user interface, run this:

 ```
 ksquares --show-generate